diku-dk/futhark/docs/language-reference.rst

 first class.
 See :ref:`hofs` for the details.

 .. productionlist::
-   stringlit: '"' `stringchar` '"'
+   stringlit: '"' `stringchar`* '"'
+   charlit: "'" `stringchar` "'"
    stringchar: <any source character except "\" or newline or quotes>

 String literals are supported, but only as syntactic sugar for UTF-8 encoded arrays of ``u8`` values.
-There is no character type in Futhark.
+There is no character type in Futhark, but character literals are interpreted as integers of the corresponding Unicode code point.

 Declarations
 ------------